acstech/doppler-events/README.md

 Create a bucket (save the bucket name you give it somewhere) and configure the memory to your liking.
 256 MB is recommended.

 Create a user that only had read and write permissions on that same bucket using the security tab.
-(Located under Data Roles->Data Writer and Data Roles-> Data Reader)
+(Located under Security->Add User->Data Roles->Data Writer and Data Roles-> Data Reader)

 Create a document and name it with the following format without brackets:

     [YourBucketName]:client:[YourClientName]

+YourClientName will be included as a data field with each message sent to the API, remember to keep it the same.

 In the JSON for the document, add the client name and an empty Events array and save.
 Example: